-Bury College has received 16-19 Tuition Fund support for 2020/21, to help mitigate the disruption to learning arising from coronavirus (COVID-19).
+Bury College has received 16-19 Tuition Fund support for 2021/22, to help reduce the disruption to learning arising from coronavirus (COVID-19).

-These groups include no more than five students and learners are selected either on an individual basis where there are pastoral and wellbeing gaps that are creating barriers to learning, or through curriculum areas where the impact of COVID-19 has identified gaps in learning.
+These groups include five students (this may be extended to 7 in exceptional circumstances) and learners are selected either on an individual basis where there are pastoral and wellbeing gaps that are creating barriers to learning, or through curriculum areas where the impact of COVID-19 has identified gaps in learning.

 Bury College is focusing activities where they will achieve greatest difference, e.g. by targeting those students working towards grade 5 in GCSE English and/or Mathematics.